In Depth Baby Product Reviews Led by a Pediatrician

 Analysis and Test Results

-When shopping for a kids' backpack, it is essential to look beyond style and color options and consider factors like capacity and quality.
+When shopping for a kids' backpack, it is important to look beyond style and color options and consider factors like capacity and quality.
 We kept these metrics in mind while evaluating the competition and noted user feedback from testers ranging in age from three years to middle school.
 Collectively, these factors influenced our overall ranking of products and selection of award winners.

 Capacity